MicrosoftDocs/iis-docs/iis/manage/managing-performance-settings/configure-iis-7-output-caching.md

 - frequentHitTimePeriod
 - frequentHitThreshold

-A request is only cached if more than &lt;frequentHitThreshold&gt; requests for a cacheable URL arrive within the &lt;frequentHitTimePeriod&gt;.
+A request is only cached if more than `<frequentHitThreshold>` requests for a cacheable URL arrive within the &lt;frequentHitTimePeriod&gt;.
 The default setting for frequentHitTimePeriod is 10 seconds.
 The default setting for frequentHitThreshold is 2 seconds.

 ## Configure Output Caching Through the IIS Manager